chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 {% include heading.html title="One Step Further" %}

 We can take this even further by slowing down a touch.
-What happens if we *want* a `span` inside out anchor?
+What happens if we *want* a `span` inside an anchor?

 {% highlight html %}
 <a href="/article/interesting-article">